-The city is marked with wonderful architectural elegance and Jal Mahal stands at the forefront of these works of art.
-This serene palace is one of the biggest artificial lakes in Jaipur.
+Jaipur marks wonderful architectural elegance and Jal Mahal stands at the forefront of these works of art.
+This serene palace nestles amidst one of the biggest artificial lakes in Jaipur.
 Standing amidst the center of Man Sagar Lake, the palace, when you first look at it, will give you the illusion of almost floating atop the lake and that is the moment when this sight takes your breath away.
 Jal Mahal or the Water Palace is the most spectacular place among the top attractions in Jaipur.
 The tranquil water of the lake beautifully reflects the elaborate carvings and makes a fabulous sight one could ever dream of.

-The history of Jal Mahal is rather indefinite, and the exact origin of the palace is still unknown.
-Jal Mahal was built between 1688 and 1743.
+The history of the Jal Mahal, Jaipur is rather indefinite, and the exact origin of the palace is still unknown.
+Jal Mahal has construction in between 1688 and 1743.
 Sawai Jai Singh built it for bathing with his queens and Pandit after the Ashwamedha Yagya.
-At that time it also served as a lodge for duck hunting adventure.
+At that time it also served as a lodge for duck hunting adventures.
 It was also used for dancing and various other events.
 Man Sagar Lake was then formed when a dam was constructed between the hills which led to the formation of the lake.

 Another legend states that Maharaja Madho Singh I constructed the palace in the year 1750 as a hunting lodge.
-It was never intended to be used as a palace.
+There was no intention to use it as a palace.
 Later, the interior of the palace was enhanced by Maharaja Jai Singh II of Amber who renovated and added courtyard grounds to it.

-The Jal Mahal palace is considered an architectural beauty built in the Rajput and Mughal styles of architecture.
-The amazing palace with red sandstone intricate architecture has five-storied buildings out of which four floors remain under water when the lake is full and the top floor is exposed.
+The Jal Mahal palace is an architectural beauty having a Rajput and Mughal style of architecture.
+The amazing palace with red sandstone and intricate architecture has a five-storey building out of which four floors remain underwater and the top floor is visible above.

 The palace is not too high and has four octagonal dome-shaped pillars at four corners with a big one in the center.
-The rectangular Chhatri on the center at the roof is built in Bengali style.
+The rectangular Chhatri on the center of the roof has a look of Bengali style.

 Inside, a staircase adjoins the lower floors to an aromatic terrace garden on top of the palace Chameli Bagh which provides a panoramic view of the Aravalli Hills.
 A platform in the centre of the garden was used for recitals and dance performers.
-Though the actual garden has deteriorated, it has been developed again and transformed into a restaurant.
+Though the actual garden has deteriorated, it has been developed again.
+It has been transformed into a restaurant in Jal Mahal Jaipur.
 Even after braving two centuries, the 288-year-old palace still looks magnificent.

-There are intricately carved arches of the ceiling and the extensively done up corridors that gives an alluring look to the Jal Mahal Palace.
-The palace has some of the exquisite marble cravings which denote the royal touch and there are two pillars in the palace which are the cenotaph of the royal family of Maharaja Jai Singh.
+There are intricately carved arches on the ceiling and extensively done-up corridors that give an alluring look to the Jal Mahal Palace.
+The palace has some exquisite marble cravings which denote the royal touch and there are two pillars in the palace which are the cenotaph of the royal family of Maharaja Jai Singh.

-Later years saw the facade of this heritage site deprecating due to sewage and water logging.
+Later years saw the facade of this heritage site deprecating due to lack of maintenance, sewage and waterlogging.
 For this, restoration work was undertaken by the Government of Rajasthan to bring the palace to its current impressive state.
 The intricately redecorated interiors of the palace, featuring floral designs are quite attractive.
-The restoration work of this palace is that the work was done using traditional materials for plastering, materials that are not used in the construction work today.
+The restoration work of this palace is that the work was done using traditional materials for plastering, materials that are not used in construction work today.
 The plaster consists of partly organic material: a mortar mix of lime, surkhi, and sand mixed with gur (jaggery), guggal and methi (fenugreek) powder.

-Then due to lack of maintenance, the Jalmahal was slowly turning into ruins.
-Work started in 2003, to beautify it, In the name of renovation, normal paint was done earlier, which destroyed the original look of the palace.
-Later, with the help of renowned experts and artists from across the country, this ruined Jalmahal of Jaipur has regained its lost charm.
+The renovation work started in 2003, to beautify it.
+In the name of renovation, normal paint was done earlier, which destroyed the original look of the palace.
+Later, with the help of renowned experts and artists from across the country, this ruined Jalmahal of Jaipur regained its lost charm.
 The craftsmen and architects with their finest artwork have tried their best to bring back the Jalmahal in the same heritage look as it was built years ago.
 The 288-year-old Jal Mahal built in Mansagar Lake in Jaipur has been given a royal look by spending 135 crores.

 The marble and sandstone work in Jalmahal is inspired by the Rajput architecture of Amer and Jaipur.
 The marble was brought from the same 300-year-old marble mine at Andhi, Jaipur, which was once used to build the palace.
 New marble nets have been installed by replacing the broken old nets.
 People had ruined the walls of the palace by writing names on the walls with coal.
 These walls have been revived by plastering them again with Irish polish and art.
 Shahi Chameli Bagh, Anand Mahal Tibari and beautiful art galleries are decorated in their original look.